Preventing choke in horses

-Choke creates instant signs - you will see some or all of these:
+Choke creates instant signs of danger – you will see some or all of these:

-- Your horse may stretch out his head and neck
+- Your horse may stretch out his head and neck, looking for some relief.

-- Your horse may gag and retch and make all sorts of weird noises
+- Your horse may gag and retch and make all sorts of weird noises.
+This is his way of trying to move the offending blockage.

-Any of those complications of choke can cause problems and repeat episodes in the future.
-What can you do to help prevent choke?
+- Any of those complications of choke can cause problems and repeat episodes in the future.

 - Have regular dental examinations and floatings for your horse.
 Sharp, uneven, or painful teeth affect his chewing.
 Without properly chewed food, the risk of choke increases.
 Every six months when your Vet comes out to do booster vaccines, have him check those chompers.
 Address dental issues to give him a more comfortable mouth.